 AutoDesign was launched on 31/01/2020.
-It is an innovative online tool that can help customers identify the best locations to secure new LV demand connections up to 210KVA.
+It is an innovative online tool that can help customers identify the best locations to secure new LV demand connections up to

+210KVA.
 Local authorities, installers, developers and consultants are now regularly using AutoDesign and benefitting from the visibility it offers through providing indicative connections costs in minutes rather than the usual 10 day turnaround.
-In 2019/20 and 2020/21, AutoDesign was used 324 and 2210 times respectively.
+In 2021/2022, AutoDesign was used 1,815 times, resulting in estimated gross avoided costs of £183,360 in connection offer expenses.